myndpm/open-source/docs/dyn-forms/intro/6-conditions.md

 }
 ```

+The criteria of this condition is as follows:

+* if `compareFn` is provided it is used first
+* if the configured `value` is an array
+  * if the control value is an array it should contain the configured values (intersection)
+  * if the control has a plain value it should be in the configured array
+* if the configured `value` is plain it should be exactly equal to the control value

-Let's suppose we want to `DISABLE` a control when `other.field` has a expected value, when we configure it like this:
+Let's suppose we want to `DISABLE` a control when `other.field` has a expected value, then we configure it like this:

 ```typescript
 match: [